Nearly every Google Home and Nest product is on sale

 -

-How To•The best Prime Day smart home deals: Echo Dot and Google Home Mini are $25 right now, plus a full list of Monday's deals
+How To•Best Prime Day smart home deals: Echo Dot for $22, Google Home Mini for $25 right now

 -

+News•Walmart's big sale is on.
+Here are the best Prime Day deals on Xbox, Switch, iPad, Google Home, TVs and laptops

-Discuss: Early Prime Day deals on Google smart home products: $25 Home Mini, $79 Nest Hub and more
+Discuss: Prime Day deals on Google smart home at Walmart: $25 Home Mini, $79 Nest Hub and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.